sinisa94/dotfiles/README.md

 #**Don't expect this to be used as instructions, it's only for my reference.**
 ---
 ## Dependancies:
+old:
 - i3
 - i3-status
 - i3lock
 - urxvt
+- vt-wheel
+- extra/archlinux-wallpaper
+current:
-- font: "Iosvevka"
+- font: "ttc-iosvevka"
+- emacs
+- global
 - nano
 - nano-syntax-highlighting
-- emacs
-- vt-wheel
-- extra/archlinux-wallpaper
 - xscreensaver
 - lxappearance
 - feh